Konstantin192/ITOL_stuff/level_2/react/module_5/job_management_application_form/README.md

 Enhance the visual appearance of the job management application form created in the previous activity by adding CSS styles.

+# Practical Activity: Enhancing the Job Management Application with Reusable Components
+## Objective

+Refactor the existing job management application to use more reusable components, implement props for dynamic content, and create a flexible layout for job status columns.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).